 The holiday baking continues today with fresh cranberry sauce!

 Cranberry sauce is a Thanksgiving dinner staple. so today I've perfected the fresh cranberry sauce that we'll be enjoying every Thanksgiving and Christmas from here on out.
 This recipe adds a few pinches of cinnamon at the very end for a lovely little holiday warmth.
+It can also be made in your Instant Pot!

 Thanksgiving dinner in my house is never complete without cranberry sauce.
 Other than turkey and this mouth-watering sun-dried tomato basil bread, cranberry sauce is the only other thing that is absolute must.

 Fresh cranberry sauce is incredibly simple to make and so much tastier than the jellied stuff you buy in the store.
 Many years ago we used to serve the canned cranberry sauce, and we loved it.
-If you think canned cranberry sauce is delicious, then you don't know what you're in for with the fresh sauce!
+If you think canned cranberry sauce is delicious, then you don't know what you're in for with the fresh stuff.

 This cranberry sauce recipe uses only 3 simple ingredients: